 Back in 2001, while traveling in Australia, Eric McKay and Patrick Murtaugh had their first taste of hand-crafted beer at Hardywood Park, a sheep station outside of Bathurst.
-After a decade of planning and studying in New York, Chicago, and Munich, the two lifelong friends founded Hardywood Park Craft Brewery, Richmond’s best tribute to authentic, hand-crafted beer.
+After a decade of planning and studying in New York, Chicago, and Munich, the two lifelong friends founded Hardywood Park Craft Brewery, Richmond’s best tribute to hand-crafted beer.

 Occupying a 12,000-square-foot building north of The Fan district, Hardywood Park and its public tasting room have quickly become one of the city’s favorite gathering spots, thanks to stellar beers and frequent live music.
 So spend the afternoon relaxing with a Sidamo Coffee Stout—and don’t forget to fill up a growler for the road (2408 Ownby Lane).